mecid/mecid.github.io/_posts/2020-03-04-customizing-toggle-in-swiftui.md

 ![toggle](/public/toggle.png)

 We can easily apply our *CheckboxToggleStyle* to every *Toggle* in our app by using the *toggleStyle* modifier.
 It uses the environment feature of *SwiftUI* to share the style with all views in the current environment.
-But remember that you can easily use the same modifier on the concrete *Toggle* instance to don't share with other views.
+But remember that you can easily use this modifier on the concrete *Toggle* instance also.

 ```swift
 struct ContentView: View {